El-Jai cave: Analysis

 It is believed that Jewish refugees brought these coins to the cave, possibly towards the end of the revolt.
 Prior to this discovery, only two Bar Kokhba coins had been found north of Jerusalem.

 The presence of both Bar Kokhba and Aelia Capitolina coins in a single collection contradicts Eusebius's account, which suggests that Aelia Capitolina was established after the revolt.
 Instead, it supports Cassius Dio's account, indicating that the city's foundation predated the revolt and possibly played a role in its inception.

 Eshel and Zissu argue that the el-Jai discoveries indicate coin minting in Aelia Capitolina prior to 135 CE.
-While the city seems to have been foundedin 130 CE, operational delays may have postponed mint activity until the Bar Kokhba revolt.
+While the city seems to have been founded in 130 CE, operational delays may have postponed mint activity until the Bar Kokhba Revolt.
 Economic isolation between rebel territories and Roman controlled-areas diminishes the likelihood of finding Bar Kokhba coins overstruck on new Aelia coins.
 According to the two scholars, the rebels' shift in coin formulae, from 'Year One of the Freedom of Israel' to 'For the Freedom of Jerusalem,' likely responds to the introduction of pagan coins from Aelia Capitolina.